karloscampus/EWFS_codes/README.md

 results als commited in aircontrol.conf.

-you can test it with airControl (https://github.com/rfkd/aircontrol) installed on Rasbperry Pi (4) and e.g. DEBO 433 RX/TX install on GPIO Pin 17 and 27.
+you can test it with airControl (https://github.com/rfkd/aircontrol) installed on Rasbperry Pi (4) and e.g. DEBO 433 RX/TX installed on GPIO Pin 17 and 27.

 ```
 git clone https://github.com/karloscampus/EWFS_codes